 Here are some things you can expect after your dog is neutered:

 - Male dogs can usually go home the same day they have the procedure.

-- If your vet used stitches, they’ll likely need to be removed after about seven to 10 days, depending on the type of stitching material used.
-Your veterinarian will give you details about how to check that the incision is healing, and when to come back in for this final detail.
+- If your vet used stitches, they’ll likely need to be removed after about seven to ten days, depending on the type of stitching material used.
+Your vet will give you details about how to check that the incision is healing, and when to come back in for this final detail.
 Some modern stitches fall out on their own after a certain amount of time.

 - After neutering, a puppy’s scrotum will flatten as he grows, and you won’t notice it.
 Adults will always have a flap of skin from the empty scrotum.